molindo/react-apollo-network-status/README.md

 mutate({context: {useApolloNetworkStatus: false}});
 ```

-You can configure an **opt-in** behaviour by configuring an operation whitelist like this:
+You can configure an **opt-in** behaviour by specifying an operation whitelist like this:

 ```js
 // Inside the component handling the network events